FractalFrame/win-proxychains/README.md

 ## Opsec notice

-**DO NOT** rely on win-proxychains to fully isolate your connection and prevent leakage of DNS requests.
+**DO NOT** rely on win-proxychains to fully prevent leakage of DNS requests.
 Due to the sprawling number of DNS resolving infrastructure in Windows only a best effort attempt was made to implement `proxy_dns` mode, several known avenues of DNS leakage remain due to implementation complexity.
-Applications coded to use these avenues to resolve DNS names *will* leak DNS traffic on your local interfaces. *win-proxychains should be considered as a convenience tool, not an airgap*.
+Applications written to use these APIs or mechanisms to resolve DNS names *will* leak DNS traffic on your local interfaces. *win-proxychains should be considered a convenience tool, not an airgap*.

 The DNS leakage gap is as follows: